- Home

 The East Bethel HEARTsafe program is led by East Bethel's Fire Department, headed by firefighter Troy Lachinski.
 They will continue to recruit volunteers, hold training sessions on CPR and AED usage, identify locations of AEDs, and acquire more AEDs in public spaces.

-Minnesota has 34 cities that are certified as a HEARTsafe community (updated February 2015), meaning they have completed trainings and have made AEDs accessible to the community.
+Minnesota has over 70 communities that are certified as HEARTsafe (updated June 2021), meaning they have completed trainings and have made AEDs readily accessible.
 East Bethel has become one of these communities by empowering bystanders to act quickly during those first, crucial minutes a patient is affected.

 Trainings